WeipingFu/QGEval/README.md

 3. run `python process.py` to process data
 4. run the code file for specific models to train.
 For example, run `python T5.py` to train your T5-based QG model.

 ### Automatic Metrics
-The codes for Automatic Metrics are in [metric](./metric). if you want to get **our metrics(QGeval)** to evaluate your questions:
+The codes for Automatic Metrics are in [metric](./metric).

+if you want to get **our metrics(QGeval)** to evaluate your questions:
 1. cd ./metric
 2. run `pip install -r requirements.txt` to install the required packages
 3. run `python geval.py` to get our metric evaluation result

 if you want to get **other automatic metrics**(e.g. BLEU-4, ROUGE-L, METEOR, BERTScore) to evaluate your questions:
 1. cd ./metric
 2. run `pip install -r requirements.txt` to install the required packages
-3. run `python metrics.py` to get your chosen metrics evaluation result [Notice] When applying metric codes, please pay attention to modifying the model file location of each metric in the code.
+3. run `python metrics.py` to get your chosen metrics evaluation result [Notice] When applying metric codes, please modify the model file location of each metric in the code.

 ## Citation
 Please cite: